-View/download job description: Early Childhood Teacher
+View/download job description: Human Resources Coordinator

-Pre-requisites for Position (Qualifications Standards):
+Pre-requisites for Position (Qualifications Standards)

-Bilingual (English/Spanish) or conversational language abilities strongly preferred.
+Bilingual (English/Spanish) or conversational language abilities preferred.

 External applicants: Apply Online

-Internal Applicants: please proceed to the HR page of Basecamp for instructions on applying for a full time position as an internal applicant.
+Internal Applicants: Please proceed to the HR page of Basecamp for instructions on applying for a full time position as an internal applicant.